 As the leading research institution on transportation in the United States, the Transportation Research Board plays a vital role in climate change resilience research.
 It is focused on resilience and sustainability issues in the transport sector and develops recommendations on research gaps.

-Through its research and publication, it has led the development of information about climate change impacts on transportation, best practices for adaptation, and suggestions to improve decision-making to reduce risks, helping decision-makers create assets, systems, and more resilient processes.
+Through its research and publications, it has led the development of information on climate change impacts on transportation, best practices for adaptation, and suggestions to improve decision-making and reduce risks, helping decision-makers create more resilient assets, systems, and processes.

 The report also cites the international conference and summits on transport resilience to climate change that TRB sponsored.

-The report describes the future directions of resilience research, saying there are still more questions than answers about aligning land use, development, and transportation policies and investments with adaptation strategies.
+The report outlines the future directions of resilience research, noting that there are still more questions than answers regarding the alignment of land use, development, and transportation policies and investments with adaptation strategies.
 TRB plays a crucial role in answering these questions.

 CLICK on the button below to read the entire report: